 - Regulatory requirements.
-This means avoiding paying the often hefty fines for non-compliance.
+This is where non-compliance results in hefty fines and potential loss of business.
 Examples include: PCI DSS if you’re processing credit card payments, GDPR when storing personal data in Europe, or HIPAA when dealing with medical records in the states.

 - Putting your stakeholders’ minds at ease.
 A lot of security revolves around trust.
 You may want to demonstrate to your stakeholders that you take security seriously and meet a certain standard.
 You may have customers trusting you with their data or investors trusting you with their cash.
 Being certified to a standard, such as the ISO 27001, can help you make an easier sell.

-- Putting your own mind at ease.
-Maybe you’re having sleepless nights worrying about your security posture and need a structured way to review it?
-If you are running on AWS I would start by booking a Well-Architected review with an AWS partner (like our good selves!).
-It’s completely free and includes a security pillar to get you started.
+- Peace of mind.
+Maybe you’re having sleepless nights worrying about your security and need a structured way to review it?
+If you are running on AWS I would start by booking a Well-Architected review with an AWS partner.
+It’s free and includes a security pillar to get you started.
 Beyond that you may want to look at a practical security framework, such as the CIS (Center for Internet Security) benchmarks.

 If your technical teams are hot on security and you have no regulatory requirements, perhaps you don’t need to worry.
-Do your threat modelling and create policies to suit your business requirements.
-Keep the process light, focused on the right things and all will be good.
+Do your threat modelling and create policies to suit your business.
+But for most businesses, and the people inside them, life is rarely so simple.

 Do your threat modelling

-Whatever size or shape of an organization you run, threat modelling is something you should definitely be doing, regardless of your compliance requirements.
-Threat modelling is a process of identifying security risks and their impact on your business as well as who are you protecting from and how you could be attacked.
-For example, if you’re running a pet dating service you probably don’t need to worry about being hacked by the NSA.
+Whatever size or shape of an organization you run, threat modelling is something you need to do, regardless of your compliance requirements.
+Threat modelling is the process of identifying security risks and their impact on your business as well as what you are protecting against and how you can be attacked.
+For example, if you’re running a pet dating service you probably don’t need to worry about being hacked by a hostile foreign government.
 Why would they bother?
 What does your pet know?
 However, someone spinning up an expensive bitcoin mining operation in your AWS account could be a legitimate business risk for you.
 So perhaps spending the time on ensuring you have MFA (multi factor authentication) enabled for your AWS users is more productive than hardening the Linux kernel on your EC2 instances?
 Security is always a trade off.
 Most businesses simply don’t have the budget to protect against all possible threats, so we need to choose.
-Threat modelling can help you make good choices and of course The Scale Factory can help you threat model (excuse me as I’m hitting my career framework’s marketing quotas).
-There are good books written on the topic and it’s also worth watching Ben Hughes’ down to earth: “How You Actually Get Hacked” talk for more inspiration and a few infosec jokes.
+Threat modelling can help you make good choices.
+There are good books written on the topic and it’s also worth watching Bea Hughes’ down to earth: “How You Actually Get Hacked” talk for more inspiration and a few infosec jokes.